david-lev/pywa/docs/source/content/flows/overview.rst

 The ``flow_json`` argument can be :class:`FlowJSON`, a dict, json string, json file path or open(json_file) obj.

-You can get the details of the flow to see if there is validation errors needed to be fixed:
+You can get the :class:`FlowDetails` of the flow with :meth:`pywa.client.WhatsApp.get_flow` to see if there is validation errors needed to be fixed:

 .. code-block:: python
     :linenos: